bradenmacdonald/CalendarDate/README.md

 The benefits of using `CalendarDate` are:

-- It allow you to be explicit in your API design (in your TypeScript types) about whether you're using a calendar date or a timestamp.
+- It allows you to be explicit in your API design (in your TypeScript types) about whether you're using a calendar date or a timestamp.
 - It lets you avoid all kinds of subtle bugs related to timezones and daylight savings time (this is the voice of experience talking!).